 Admission decisions: Decisions on admission are made on an ongoing basis; see below for decisions on graduate assistantships.

 Note: For application to the master’s program through the Graduate Track Pathway, please see the information provided here.

 Most of our graduate students receive financial aid in the form of a graduate teaching assistantship.
 The stipend for a half-time appointment is expected to be approximately $18,545 for the nine-month academic year.
 Additional summer stipends are also available on a competitive basis.
-Doctoral students on half or 3/8 time teaching/research assistantships do not pay educational fees.
-Masters students on an assistantship pay in-state fees, and educational fees beyond the first six credit hours are waived.
-Outstanding domestic students who intend to pursue a Ph.D. also are considered for the Chancellor’s Distinguished Fellowship, which covers all fees plus a $10,000 stipend a year in addition to a half-time assistantship.
+The university provides full tuition and supplemental fee remission for all PhD and thesis MS students on a regular (50% FTE) graduate teaching assistantship; non-thesis MS students may also be eligible for tuition and fee remission, but this is not guaranteed.
+Outstanding domestic and international students who intend to pursue a Ph.D. will be considered for the Kummer Innovation and Entrepreneurship Doctoral Fellows Program, which includes a 12-month stipend and tuition remission for required course work for up to four years.

 Graduate assistantship availability: We have a limited number of open graduate assistant positions each year.
 Most of the open positions are for students starting in the fall semester, although we sometimes have open positions for students starting in the spring semester.

 Application process and eligibility: All graduate applicants with a complete application (including three letters of recommendation and a statement of purpose) are eligible and are automatically considered for a graduate assistantship.

 Admission decisions: The first round of graduate assistantship offers for students starting in the fall semester are typically made in February.
 Offers may be made later depending on availability of graduate assistantship positions.
 Some graduate assistantship offers may be made for students starting in the spring semester depending on availability of graduate assistantship positions.